dwkim78/upsilon/README.md

-Using Macbook Air 2012 equipped with Intel Core i5 1.8 GHz (2 cores and total 4 threads) and 8 GBytes memory, extracting a period takes 1-2 second per light curve containing ~200-500 data points.
+Using Macbook Air 2012 equipped with Intel Core i5 1.8 GHz (2 cores and total 4 threads) and 8 GBytes memory, extracting a period takes 1-2 seconds per light curve containing ~200-500 data points.

 After extracting features, you may want to check if the derived period